Importance is Important: Generalized Markov Chain Importance Sampling Methods: Simulation Studies for Variable Selection Targets

-\paragraph{Remarks on wTGS.} We note that, unlike in the the other two example, wTGS has very good performance in this bimodal setting.
-Indeed, Figure~\ref{fig:vs3.supp} shows that when $p_1 = 20$, wTGS has the best performance once $\theta$ becomes sufficiently large.
-We give an intuitive explanation here.
+Figure~\ref{fig:vs3} shows the number of evaluations of $\pi$ needed to achieve $d(\pi, \hat{\pi}_T; F) \leq 0.5$.
+The performance of uninformed MH quickly deteriorates as $\theta$ increases, while the performance of IIT methods remains relatively stable.
+We note that, unlike in the other two examples, wTGS has very good performance in this bimodal setting.
+Indeed, when $p_1 = 20$, wTGS has the best performance once $\theta$ becomes sufficiently large.
+We provide an intuitive explanation here.
 Observe that a sampler can move from $x_{(1)}^*$ to $x_{(2)}^*$ by either removing the first covariate from $x_{(1)}^*$ or adding the second covariate to $x_{(1)}^*$.
 When $p_1 \ll p$, it is much easier for the sampler to remove the right covariate than to add the right one.
-Compared to IIT methods, the informed proposal used by wTGS favors removing covariates from $x_{(1)}^*$ (the proposal scheme of wTGS was explained in Appendix~\ref{sec:vs1.supp}), which makes wTGS able to move between the two local modes more easily than IIT methods.
-Nevertheless, as we have shown in Section~\ref{sec:var.sel.sim}, wTGS seems to be inferior to the IIT methods for multimodal targets arising in realistic variable selection problems.
+Compared to IIT methods, the informed proposal used by wTGS favors removing covariates from $x_{(1)}^*$, which makes wTGS able to move between the two local modes more easily than IIT methods.